philip928lin/PathNavigator/README.md

-# path_manager
+# ProjPaths

-A class to manage path in a project
+A class to manage paths in a project.